-We believe our data in POMC deficiency obesity, LepR deficiency obesity, and Bardet-Biedl syndrome provide strong proof of concept that setmelanotide, when targeted for deficiencies affecting the upstream portion of the MC4 pathway, can provide compelling efficacy for weight loss and decrease in hunger.
-Proof of concept for substantial weight loss in patients with downstream, heterozygous mutations of the MC4R gene itself has also been achieved in a small, four week, Phase 1b clinical trial.
-While these downstream defects are not our current area of focus, we believe they provide evidence for substantial, though lesser, weight loss efficacy in a setting of a partially defective, downstream defect in the MC4 pathway, which impacts a significantly larger population.
+We believe our data in POMC deficiency obesity, LEPR deficiency obesity, Bardet-Biedl syndrome and Alström syndrome provide strong proof of concept that setmelanotide, when targeted for deficiencies affecting the upstream portion of the MC4 pathway, can provide compelling efficacy for weight loss and decrease in hunger.
+There are still several genes to explore that are involved in signaling upstream in the MC4 pathway, which although not a current focus, may provide opportunities for further research in the future.
+Proof of concept for substantial weight loss in patients with downstream, heterozygous mutations of the MC4R gene itself has also been achieved in a small, four-week, Phase 1b clinical trial.
+While these downstream defects are not our current area of focus, based on new scientific research, we believe there is evidence supporting the potential for substantial weight loss efficacy in a setting of a partially defective, downstream defect in the MC4 pathway, which impacts a significantly larger population.

 Initial setmelanotide clinical trials were in patients with general obesity, which provided preliminary evidence of the safety and efficacy of the drug, and were the foundation for the Phase 2 trials in rare genetic disorders of obesity.
 In these trials, setmelanotide has generally achieved weight loss without adversely increasing blood pressure.
-These trials in the general obese population are described separately below.
+These trials in the general obese population are described below.